Black Smoke Rising (song)

 "Black Smoke Rising" is a song by American rock band Greta Van Fleet.
 It was first released on their debut EP Black Smoke Rising in 2017, and then later released again on their double EP From the Fires in 2018.
-While not released as a single, the song charted briefly on the Billboard Mainstream Rock Songs and was nominated for the Grammy Award for Best Rock Song for the 61st Annual Grammy Awards.
+While not originally released as a single, the song charted briefly on the Billboard Mainstream Rock Songs and was nominated for the Grammy Award for Best Rock Song for the 61st Annual Grammy Awards.

 Background

 The song was first released on the band's debut EP Black Smoke Rising, and then released again on the band's next release, the double EP From the Fires.
 On January 18, 2019, the band performed the song and "You're the One" live on Saturday Night Live.
+An acoustic version of the song would be released as a single in 2018 along with a cover of Rolling in the Deep by Adele.